otterstedt/starlink.otternet.ca/README.md

 The dishy is mounted with the tripod on top of a metal pole that is in turn mounted in an [Oasis tripod](http://www.satelliteoasis.com/2-in-od-satellite-dish-tripod-for-directv-slimline-hd-dish/).
 Placed in the garden corner next to the tomato plants.

+Started to collect [metrics](./network/statistics) from the Dishy API

 #### Connectivity status:
 - 2021-07-18T00:00 Last 12 Hours
     * Obstructed: 7 seconds